Refugees and Seniors’ Stories in Ink and Sound: Lived Experiences through Art

 1. Human and Social Services

-• Providing sports initiatives such as youth empowerment programs, instructional sports for adults, and seniors’ games to promote physical health, teamwork, and leadership.
+Sports initiatives to empower youth, instructional sports for adults, and seniors’ games to promote physical health, teamwork, and leadership.

 3. Youth Empowerment and Leadership Development